1. Electric Vehicles

 EU: 1302 kg unladen, 1716 kg gross - For India and South America

-Suspension Front Independent MacPherson strut with coil spring, rear semi-independent twist beam Citroen Advanced Comfort Suspension with Progressive Hydraulic Cushions
+Suspension (Front / Rear) Front Independent MacPherson strut with coil spring, rear semi-independent twist beam Citroen Advanced Comfort Suspension with Progressive Hydraulic Cushions

 Front MacPherson strut, rear twist beam